tamos/MACS30200proj/LitReview/LitReview.md

 title: "Computational Models For Simulating Forced Migration: An Overview of Leading Methods"
 author: Tyler Amos
 date: 23 April 2018
 abstract: "This review examines current and emergent research in simulating forced migration, with an eye to real-world applications.
-It examines the gravity and radiation models, random walks and agent-based models, and provides suggestions for future research to be relevant for humanitarian practice."
+It examines gravity and radiation models, random walks and agent-based models, and provides suggestions for future research to be relevant for humanitarian practice."

 bibliography: Simulating-Displacement-LitReview.bib